PacktPublishing/Becoming-a-Rockstar-SRE/Appendix/the-sre-manifesto.md

 * SREs employ `chaos engineering` to unveil systemic weaknesses in production.

 We welcome anyone to use this **manifesto** at will as we made it public.
-We will review this **manifesto** and update it in this repository every year.
+We will review this **manifesto** in the GitHub repository and update it yearly.

 `August 22, 2022`.